The Nature Conservancy-Cornell Partnership

-In partnership with Cornell and five other leading universities, The Nature Conservancy launched the NatureNet Science Fellows Program to create a reservoir of interdisciplinary science talent that will carry out the new work of conservation.
+In partnership with Cornell and five other leading universities, The Nature Conservancy launched the NatureNet Science Fellows Program to train interdisciplinary science talent to carry out the new work of conservation.
 The world faces unprecedented demands for food, water, and energy.
 Meeting these demands without exacerbating climate change and degrading natural systems is the challenge of our generation.

 The Nature Conservancy is confronting these challenges through new priorities that focus on everything from green infrastructure to sustainable agriculture and fisheries, natural defenses against extreme weather, encouraging sustainable energy, and corporate practices.
 In TNC's words, the world needs new brands of science to tackle these new challenges—science that blends economics, business, engineering, technology, and communications with conservation and ecology.

 The NatureNet Science Fellowships are awarded annually to six outstanding early-career scientists who seek to expand their research skills while tackling problems at the interface of conservation, business, and technology.
 One postdoctoral fellow per year is selected for a two-year post at Cornell, working with Cornell faculty and TNC leadership.